Karl Popper: Personal life and death

+Popper was married to Josefine Anna Henninger.
+They chose not to have children because of the circumstances of war in the early years of their marriage.
+Popper commented that this "was perhaps a cowardly but in a way a right decision".

 Popper died of "complications of cancer, pneumonia and kidney failure" in Kenley at the age of 92 on 17 September 1994.
 He had been working continuously on his philosophy until two weeks before when he suddenly fell terminally ill, writing his last letter two weeks before his death as well.

 After cremation, his ashes were taken to Vienna and buried at Lainzer cemetery adjacent to the ORF Centre, where his wife Josefine Anna Popper (called "Hennie") had already been buried.

+Posthumous

 Popper's estate is managed by his secretary and personal assistant Melitta Mew and her husband Raymond.
 Popper's manuscripts went to the Hoover Institution at Stanford University, partly during his lifetime and partly as supplementary material after his death.
 The University of Klagenfurt acquired Popper's library in 1995.
 The Karl Popper Archives was established within the Klagenfurt University Library, holding Popper's library of approximately 6,000 books, including his precious bibliophilia, as well as hard copies of the original Hoover material and microfilms of the incremental material.
 The library as well as various other partial collections are open for researcher purposes.
 The remaining parts of the estate were mostly transferred to The Karl Popper Charitable Trust.
 In October 2008, the University of Klagenfurt acquired the copyrights from the estate.